alfalfa79/LOL-analysis/README.md

 The second analysis compared `'monsterkillsownjungle'` and `'minionkills'`, and I sought to determine that the missingness of `'monsterkillsownjungle'` values doesn't depend on `'minionkills'`.
 The hypotheses tested were as follows:

-**Null Hypothesis**: the distribution of `'miniokills'` when `'monsterkillsownjungle'` is missing is the same as the distribution of league when `'monsterkillsownjungle'` is not missing.
+**Null Hypothesis**: the distribution of `'minionkills'` when `'monsterkillsownjungle'` is missing is the same as the distribution of league when `'monsterkillsownjungle'` is not missing.

 **Alt Hypothesis**: the distribution of `'league'` when `'monsterkillsownjungle'` is missing is NOT the same as the distribution of league when `'monsterkillsownjungle'` is not missing.

-After performing a permutation test calculating the KS statistic, the observed test statistic is **0.041330767154286824**, with a p-value of 0.
+After performing a permutation test calculating the KS statistic, the observed test statistic is **0.041330767154286824**, with a p-value of 1.
 The following plot shows the empirical distribution of the KS Statistic for the test.

 <iframe
   src="assets/q3bplot.html"